William Wirt (attorney general): Career

 In 1807, President Thomas Jefferson asked Wirt to serve as the prosecutor in Aaron Burr's trial for treason.
 His principal speech, four hours in length, was characterized by eloquent appeal, polished wit, and logical reasoning.
 It greatly extended his fame.
 The passage in which he depicted in glowing colors the home of Harman Blennerhassett and "the wife of his bosom, whom he lately permitted not the winds of summer 'to visit too roughly'", as "shivering at midnight on the wintry banks of the Ohio, and mingling her tears with the torrents that froze as they fell", was for many years a favorite piece for academic declamation.
 Wirt was nicknamed the "Whip Syllabub Genius" by his enemies for the frothy, over-the-top nature of his oratory.

 Engraving of Wirt between c.
-1810–34 by James Barton Longacre, likely while he was Attorney General.
+1810–34 by James Barton Longacre.

 Virginia politician

 In 1808, Richmond voters elected Wirt as their representative to the Virginia House of Delegates (a part-time position).
 In 1814, he sought election to the U.S. Senate, but Virginia legislators instead elected James Barbour.
 In 1816, Wirt accepted an appointment as U.S. Attorney for the District of Virginia.